 This annual festival is a big deal for upcountry folks, and the rodeo grounds across the street become a giant parking lot for the hundreds of people and vendors!
 Live music and great food make this a fantastic place for mom’s to do some shopping while you sneak the flowers and lei into the car!
 Seabury Hall Craft fair is Saturday, May 11th 2019 from 9 am to 4 pm.

 Maui Arts and Cultural Center is an amazing venue that showcases many world-class music and events.
 Any Mom would be thrilled to take in a show here.
 From Hawaiian music to dance performances to plays and operas, there is always something wonderful happening here.
 The calendar for this May has a great line up including Micheal Franti & Spearhead!
 Michael Franti is a wonderful upbeat musician, and his shows are always fun and engaging.
 It promises to be, as we say in Maui, an “off the hook” show to take Mom!

 Ali’i Kula Lavender Farm is located on the slopes of upper Kula is a busy place on Mother’s Day.
 That’s because they hold their annual “Mom’s Day Out” event.
 Farm tours, lavender scones, and flower/lavender bouquet making are sure to get mom’s creative juices flowing!

 This new activity in Maui is becoming quite popular and is getting rave reviews.
 Based on the idea of a pop up paint party with the added fun of wine and beer, Island Art Party is a great way to enjoy some time with Mom and create something you’ll both treasure for years to come!
-No artistic experience required and the Mom’s and Mimosa’s event should be a blast!
+No artistic experience required and the Family Class Day events will be a blast for the whole family!

 Send Mom to the spa!